martin-p-bauer/2018_JWP/part2/Ontology_Selection+Creation.md

 ### (iii) Ontology integration
 Finally, the selected ontology or ontologies may need to be customized in order to adapt them and satisfy the use case’s requirements.
 This customization may involve additional modification and integration operations such as extraction of ontology parts or even content and structural modification or extension.

-When more than one ontology (parts) are integrated, the Ontology Matching (Alignment??) is a recurrent operation that needs to be performed.
+When more than one ontology (or parts) are integrated, ontology matching tool can be performed to return a potential alignment between two ontologies.
 Some basic ontology matching tasks consist in setting relationships such as:
-- Equivalences between entities (with the owl:sameAs property)
+- Equivalences between concepts (with the owl:equivalentClass property)
 - Subsumptions (with the rdfs:subClassOf or rdfs:subPropertyOf properties)
 - Disjointness between entities (with the owl:DisjointOf property)
+- Labels an comments to deduce similarities (with rdfs:label and rdfs:comment properties)

 ## Create new ontology / Extend existing ontologies

 If the existing ontologies do not meet all the requirements explicated in the OSRD, they need to be extended.

 In case no existing ontologies have been found for our specific requirements captured in the OSRD, there might be a need to develop your own ontology.

+For a more exhaustive ontology creation guide, we advice excellent documentations and methodologies: the NeOn methodology for ontology engineering[1], and the ontology development 101 [5]).

 Protégé [6] is one of the most popular software to learn how to create ontologies.
 Protégé provides a Graphical User Interface (GUI) to design and develop ontologies.
 You can either set up Protege on your computer or use the web collaborative Protege tool.
 We provide a set of excellent tutorials to develop your first ontology with Protégé (see Appendix Section)